Longest professional baseball game

-The Pawtucket Red Sox and the Rochester Red Wings, two teams from the Triple-A International League, played the longest game in professional baseball history over three days in 1981.
+The Pawtucket Red Sox and the Rochester Red Wings, two teams from the Triple-A International League at the time affiliated with the Boston Red Sox and Baltimore Orioles respectively, played the longest game in professional baseball history over three days in 1981.
 The game lasted 33 innings, with 8 hours and 25 minutes of playing time.
 The first 32 innings were played overnight from April 18–19, 1981, at McCoy Stadium in Pawtucket, Rhode Island, and the tie-breaking 33rd inning was played June 23, 1981.
 Pawtucket won the game, 3–2.

 The game

 The game commenced on Saturday, April 18, 1981, at 8:25 p.m., after a delay of around 30 minutes due to problems with the stadium lights, with an estimated 1,740 in attendance.
 It continued throughout the night and into Easter morning.
 Although most leagues had a curfew rule that would have suspended the game—the International League's activates at 12:50 a.m.—the copy of the rule book of home plate umpire Dennis Cregg failed to mention this cutoff time.
 After Pawtucket's Russ Laribee's sacrifice fly drove in Chico Walker in the bottom of the ninth inning and tied the game at one run each, the teams continued playing.

 Several times, a team came close to victory before circumstances changed.
 When Wade Boggs drove in the tying run in the bottom of the 21st inning after a Rochester run, even the Pawtucket players groaned.
 He recalled, "I didn't know if the guys on the team wanted to hug me or slug me."
 The weather was so cold that players burned broken bats and the stadium's wooden benches to warm themselves, and the clubhouses ran out of food.
 The wind blew into the infield, making hits difficult; Pawtucket's Dave Koza later said that otherwise his team would have won in nine innings, with "four or five shots that would have been out of the park".
 For example, Sam Bowen hit a fly ball to center that reportedly left the field before the wind blew it back to Rochester outfielder Dallas Williams.
 Williams went 0–for–13 in 15 plate appearances, one of many records achieved during the game.

 After Pawtucket's Luis Aponte pitched the seventh to tenth innings in relief, manager Joe Morgan—who himself would be ejected in the 22nd inning by Cregg—let him leave before the game ended.
 Aponte's wife did not believe his explanation for coming home at 3 a.m.
 Sunday.
 He promised that the Sunday newspaper would prove his story, but since the game's postponement occurred too late to appear in it, Aponte had to wait until the Monday edition.
 Cregg had brought his nephew David to the game; David's father became concerned for his family and called the police, who told him that the game had not ended.